Current and past projects

 • Narrating Historic Oxford under Lockdown, a short film made in May 2020 by the Oxford Civic Society.
 Watch the film here.

-• Helping journalism student Adam Landau with part of his final-year project, a short documentary film Brunel and the Original High Speed Railway.
-View the film (which earned Adam a mark of 95%) here.
+• Helping journalism student Adam Landau with part of his final-year project, a short documentary film Brunel and the Original High Speed Railway (2020).
+View the film (which earned Adam a mark of 95%, and ‘Best student project’ award at the 2020 NCTJ Awards for Excellence) here.

 • Researching the history of the Lloyds Bank building at Carfax, Oxford, for Brasenose College.
 The 2019 report can be read here.